- Products & Solutions

 The custom-built NHS Spine messaging platform was designed and developed by BT using bespoke software development and commercial off-the-shelf products.
 Among other functions, it manages requests for patient details.
 Identifying where the information is held, it returns the results in milliseconds, routing more than two billion messages between accredited IT systems every year.

-BT, in facilitating the creation of the NHS Spine, has enabled healthcare professionals to rapidly access and exchange critical information.
+BT Global Services, in facilitating the creation of the NHS Spine, has enabled healthcare professionals to rapidly access and exchange critical information.
 These people work in a variety of care settings including 120,000 hospital doctors, 40,000 general practitioners (GPs), 400,000 nurses, and 25,000 ambulance staff .
 In so doing, the NHS Spine handles more than 150 million transactions every single month.
 Assisting millions of clinical encounters yearly, it supports business applications critical to the NHS.

 The Patient Demographics Service (PDS) is one of these applications.
 Providing a single source for demographic information, it also supports NHS business processes around life events such as births and deaths, as well as GP registrations.
 The NHS Spine integrates national databases to securely hold details of all people registered to use the NHS in England.
 The PDS draws upon that information, which includes NHS number, name, address, and date of birth.

 Electronic Prescription Services is another key NHS Spine application.
-The NHS processes over 675,000 prescription items every working day, around 70 percent of which are repeats.
+The NHS processes over 675,000 prescription items every working day, around 70 per cent of which are repeats.
 By February 2011, the NHS Spine had handled over 450 million prescriptions electronically.

 Security and trust are paramount when dealing with highly sensitive clinical data.
-BT experts, working in accordance with UK government security conditions, put together the ultra-secure access framework that surrounds the NHS Spine.
+BT Global Services experts, working in accordance with UK government security conditions, put together the ultra-secure access framework that surrounds the NHS Spine.
 It combines strong 2-factor authentication with a Public Key Infrastructure supporting end-to-end systems security accreditation.
 The BT solution also maintains accredited NHS staff certificates.

-In this way, the system ensures that the only people able to request and access a patient’s clinical information are the pre-authorized NHS staff involved in that person’s care.
+In this way, the system ensures that the only people able to request and access a patient’s clinical information are the pre-authorised NHS staff involved in that person’s care.
 Those people must have been issued with both a smartcard and PIN number.
 The NHS Spine handles over 400,000 authentications and more than 1,400,000 security detail requests every single day.
 Meanwhile, access control mediates data availability on criteria such as individual roles and patient consent.

 Messaging interchanges over the NHS Spine facilitate systems such as GP-to-GP interactions and Choose and Book.
 The latter is an NHS Spine-enabled electronic appointment booking application.
 It offers patients greater choice of hospitals and clinics, together with flexibility and convenience around the date and time of their appointments.
 Some 39,000 Choose and Book appointments are made on average every working day measured from March 2011: a total of over 30 million have been made since the service was launched.